Wreck Racing: History

-The Wreck Racing team was founded by Andrew Sullivan and Andy Powell, both Tech Alumni, and has been an officially chartered student organization since 2005.
-Since the team was founded, membership has grown rapidly, and the team currently has approximately 50 active members.
+The Wreck Racing team was founded by Andrew Sullivan and Andy Powell, both Tech Alumni, and has been an officially chartered student organization since 2004.
+Since the team was founded, membership has grown rapidly, and the team currently has approximately 75 active members.

 Competition

-Since 2005 Wreck Racing has competed in twelve annual GRM $20XX events and has competed with six separate vehicles including a 1980s VW GTI, a turbocharged E30 chassis BMW, a V8-powered Mazda Miata, a 2JZ MG Midget, a mid-engine Honda Insight, and a V8 swapped BMW E28.
+Since 2005 Wreck Racing has competed in the annual GRM $20XX event and has competed with eight separate vehicles including a 1980s VW GTI, a turbocharged E30 chassis BMW, a V8-powered Mazda Miata, a 2JZ MG Midget, a mid-engine Honda Insight, a V8 swapped BMW E28, a mid-engine Chevrolet S-10, and a Honda powered Factory Five 818.

 $2010 Challenge: In 2010 Wreck Racing won the GRM $2010 Challenge, placing 1st overall, 1st in autocross, and 1st in concours, placing above many veteran teams and entries by several professional race shops.

 $2017 Challenge: Wreck Racing won 1st place in autocross, 1st place in concours, and 1st place overall in the Grassroot Motorsports $2017 Challenge with their 2001 Honda Insight powered by a mid-mounted Subaru EG33 engine.

+$2020 Challenge: Wreck Racing won 1st place in autocross, 2nd place in Concours d'Elegance, 5th place in drag, and 1st place overall in the Grassroot Motorsports $2020 Challenge with their V8 powered BMW E28.